 Additionally, there is evidence that stimulant drug dependency during childhood leads to underdevelopment of the nucleus acumbens, an area of the brain important to motivation and drive.

-It is important to note that these kinds of developmental anomalies do not occur in unmedicated children, whether they have been diagnosed with ADHD or not.
+It is important to note that these kinds of developmental anomalies do not occur in unmedicated children, whether or not they have been diagnosed with ADHD.

-In the end, the success of the psychiatric industry and the school system, in getting so many children onto psychoactive drugs, was not a triumph of outright deceit, but of encouraging people to ask the wrong questions.
+In the end, the ability of the psychiatric industry and the school system to get so many children onto psychoactive drugs was not a triumph of outright deceit, but of encouraging people to ask the wrong questions.

 If one asks, “Do Ritalin and Adderall work?” then the answer is a clear “Yes.”
-It is easy enough to see, in medicated children, a reduction in disruptive behavior at home and at school, a reduced ability to become bored or distracted in the classroom, and in many cases, a child who seems happier because the natural desires to move around, play, and socialize, which formerly put him or her into conflict with authority figures, have been chemically suppressed.
+It is easy enough to see, in medicated children, a reduction in disruptive behavior at home and at school, a reduced ability to become bored or distracted in the classroom, and in many cases, a child who seems happier because the natural desires to move around, play, and socialize – desires which had formerly put him or her into conflict with authority figures – have been chemically suppressed.

 But if one asks whether these fleeting benefits are worth the lasting physical and psychological damage that drug dependency will do to a child, then the answer – after taking a candid look at the history and science behind stimulant drugs – will be very different.